 In the UK, the generally accepted rule of thumb is that dogs are NOT permitted in IKEA stores.
-However, the chain has begun to introduce Dog Bays at some British stores.
+However, the chain has begun to introduce Dog Bays at some stores.
 These are essentially outdoor tethering points with artificial grass and water bowls, so that customers will not have to leave their dogs waiting in their cars.
 Given that responsible dog owners would never dream of doing this anyway, it’s a pretty unconvincing compromise.

 Quite what your furry friend will make of being driven all the way to IKEA only to have to stand outside for hours on a rectangle of astroturf, you will have to judge for yourself.